LSC-Labs/PLibESPV1/doc/CWebSocket.md

-# Classes

-## WebSocket
+## CWebSocket
-The Websocket is part of the Webserver.
+The Websocket is a subset of the Webserver.

 If you want to use Websocket communication, you have to instanciate the class CWebSocket, register it at the WebSever object and call dispatch() in the loop.